Open Source C++ Library for Geometry Processing

 Free C++ API that provides supports for managing and manipulating 3D shapes.
 Load, Render and convert 3D meshes inside C++ apps.

 libigl is an award-winning open source C++ library for geometry processing that is very easy to use and provides a rich set of data structures and functions for managing and manipulating 3d shapes.
-The libigl library is a header-only library that means you need to include igl headers before compiling any file.
+The libigl library is a header-only library which means you need to include igl headers before compiling any file.

 The library provides a simple and powerful 3d viewer as well as fully supports loading, rendering, and converting 3d meshes inside C++ applications. libigl is the winner of the Software Award at the Eurographics Symposium on Geometry Processing 2015.
 The library has included support for some very powerful features such as mesh Booleans, quad remeshing, parameterization, and shape deformation.